phanirithvij/lazy-apps/README.md

 One can imagine additional features and improvements:

 - Support for application icons.
+Bonus point if the application icon is different before and after the wrapped package is realized.

 - When realizing a package we could place it in a "lazy-apps" profile so that it won't get garbage collected.